INC-Com739/turbo-octo-winner/README.md

 ---

 Create your GitHub repo containing your JS file and a README with instructions to run your program.
 Upload all your changes to GitHub and share the repo with me!

+What i did was:

+I created pokemon.js

+Used node-fetch dynamically in Node.js to simulate browser fetch.

+Made multiple asynchronous requests to the PokéAPI.
+- Logged Squirtle's name and base experience.
+- Logged Pikachu’s name and types.
+- Logged Jigglypuff's name and weight

+Extracted and printed specific Pokémon data (name, experience, type, weight, effects, etc.).

+Used modern JavaScript features like async/await, arrow functions, optional chaining (?.), and .map().

+---